 Combination or Hybrid: This format utilizes some aspects of the chronological and functional formats and allows the writer more flexibility in organizing a resume.

-Curriculum Vitae: Also known as a vita or CV, the curriculum vita is more detailed than a resume and is typically preferred in academic settings.
+Curriculum Vitae: Also known as a vita or CV (PDF), the curriculum vita is more detailed than a resume and is typically preferred in academic settings.

-Here are tips for writing strong accomplishment statements.
+Here are tips (PDF) for writing strong accomplishment statements.

 Cover letters are targeted one-page documents that highlight your writing style and include your most relevant experiences and skills.
 View a general cover letter format (PDF) or visit Focus 2 through the Mills Resource Portal.

 A reference should be someone who can speak to your skills, abilities, professionalism, and potential (i.e., a past employer/supervisor, professor, coach).
 Avoid including any relatives or individuals you know in a social capacity.
 You should have a list (PDF) available on a separate document.